someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 image: ./img/banner-social.png
 ---

-# Building Infrastructure Apps with Resoto and Streamlit
+# Building an Infrastructure App with Resoto and Streamlit

 ```mdx-code-block
 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';
 ```

-In my last post, we discussed [building actionable cloud infrastructure metrics](../06-09-building-actionable-cloud-infrastructure-metrics/index.md) and learned how to create metrics, export them into a time series database, and finally visualize them with Grafana. **This time, we'll take a look at how to build our own infrastructure app using [Streamlit](https://streamlit.io), a framework that turns data into web apps.**
+In my last post, we discussed [building actionable cloud infrastructure metrics](../06-09-building-actionable-cloud-infrastructure-metrics/index.md) and how to create metrics, export them into a time series database, and visualize them with Grafana. **Today, we'll take a look at how to build an infrastructure app using [Streamlit](https://streamlit.io), a framework that turns data into web apps.**

 ![Sheep looking inside a black box](./img/banner.png)

-If you are not familiar with Python, don't worry.
-We're going to keep it simple and under 100 lines of code.
-In [Prerequisites](#prerequisites), we will first install Python and go over the coding techniques that we'll utilize in this project.
+If you are not familiar with [Python](https://python.org), don't worry—we're going to keep it simple!
+In [Prerequisites](#prerequisites), we'll go over installing Python and the coding techniques utilized in this project.

 <!--truncate-->

 :::info

-If you are familiar with Python and just want the finished product, you can follow the steps in [Environment Setup](#environment-setup) and jump straight to [The Final Product](#the-final-product).
+If you're already comfortable with [Python](https://python.org) and just want the finished product, you can follow the steps in [Environment Setup](#environment-setup) and jump straight to [The Final Product](#the-final-product).
 Then, see [Running the App](#running-the-app) for instructions on how to start the app.

 :::

 :::tip

-The below instructions include commands to be executed in a terminal.
+Many of the instructions below include commands to be executed in a terminal.
 The `$`, `>`, `>>>`, or `...` at the beginning of each line indicates the prompt. **You should not type or copy these characters.**

 When hovering over the upper right corner of a code block, you will see a copy button.
 You can use this to copy the commands within the code block to your clipboard without these prompts.